mbensmida/sphinx-poc/docs/Manage-Documents.rst

 5. Select the users/spaces to which you want to share the document.

+.. tip:: After selecting at least one user, the share button becomes clickable even without precising a permission.

-6. Select the permission, you can choose either can view, either can
+6. Select the permission: you can choose either can view |view| or can edit |edit|:
-edit:

--  *Can View*: space members can only read the file.
+-  *Can View* |view1|: space members can only read the file.

--  *Can Edit*: space members can read and modify the file.
+-  *Can Edit* |edit1|: space members can read and modify the file.

-By default, the *Can View* permission will be applied.
+By default, the *Can View* permission is applied.

 .. note:: If you do not have the *Can Edit* permission on this document, only the *Can View* right is available for setting permissions.

-7. Cick on add button |image133| to add the access right to the section *Who has access*.

 .. _Who-has-access:

 Who has access section
 -----------------------

+.. note:: The **who has access** section of the sharing dialog is alimented after the share action i.e. after clicking on Share button.

 The *Who has access* section contains the list of spaces/users with whom the document is shared and the persmission they have on it.